Wouter George

-Wouter George (born 3 March 2002) is a Belgian professional footballer who plays as a midfielder for Belgian club OH Leuven U23 in the third-tier Belgian National Division 1.
+Wouter George (born 3 March 2002) is a Belgian professional footballer who plays as an attacking midfielder for Belgian club Oud-Heverlee Leuven in the Belgian Pro League.

 Career

 On 17 November 2020, George signed a professional contract with Gent until 2023.
 George made his professional debut with Gent in a 2-0 UEFA Europa League loss to Red Star Belgrade on 26 November 2020.